Esoteric Language Models: A Family of Any-Order Diffusion LLMs: Related Work, Discussion, and Conclusion

+\paragraph{Block diffusion} BD3-LMs~\citep{arriola2025block} partition the context into token blocks, treat each block as an MDM, and generate blocks autoregressively, interpolating between AR and MDMs via block size. \method{} instead interpolate by varying the fraction of tokens generated by diffusion, $\alpha_0$, over the full sequence. {Sampling consecutive tokens in parallel can yield conflicting tokens and degraded quality}~\citep{liu2024discrete}, which is pronounced for BD3-LMs with small blocks ($L’ \le 16$) (\sec{exp:generation_quality}); \method{} do not suffer from this.

+\paragraph{KV Caching} KV caching behaves differently in AR models, BD3-LMs, and Eso-LMs.
+BD3-LMs cache only after fully denoising a block and do not cache intra-block diffusion steps.
+AR models cache keys and values for each token as soon as it is generated.
+In \methodb{}, mask tokens are converted to clean tokens, so we cache their keys and values one denoising step later, when they first participate as clean tokens, causing a one-step lag in KV reuse (see ~\sec{subsec:method-sampling}).

+\paragraph{Concurrent work} \citet{hu2025accelerating, wu2025fast, ma2025dkv} study approximate KV caching for MDLM. \citet{hu2025accelerating} and \citet{wu2025fast} focuses on block-wise sampling for MDLM with heuristics that allow KV reuse from generated blocks.
+However, each iteration still requires a forward pass over the full context, which includes all mask tokens. \citet{ma2025dkv} further supports random decoding orders.
+However, it frequently refreshes the KV cache for all tokens in the context.
+The methods above becomes highly restrictive at long context lengths. \citet{xue2025any} explores any-order generation for exact KV caching, but modify the transformer with adaptive LayerNorm to inject absolute positional embeddings for target positions, whereas \methodb{} rely solely on attention masks and introduce no additional parameters. \citet{pannatier2024sigma, xue2025any} can be seen as special cases of \methodb{} at $\alpha_0 = 1$, whereas \methodb{} interpolate between AR and diffusion.

+\paragraph{Limitations} Due to the use of doubled sequence length in sequential-phase training, \methodb{} are about $1.37\times$ slower to train than MDLM when $\alpha_0 < 1$ (\sec{subsubsec:sequential-training}); however, since only half of each batch participates in sequential training, \methodb{} train substantially faster than BD3-LMs.
+Also, the perplexity of \methodb{} at $\alpha_0=1$ is worse than that of MDLM.
+We elaborate on this in \sec{exp:ppl}: perplexity does not capture inference inefficiency and \methodb{} achieve higher-quality samples than MDLM at every sampling-time budget (\sec{exp:generation_quality}).
+Furthermore, KV reuse in \methodb{} has a one-step lag, which causes \methodb{} to be slightly slower than AR models under the same NFE (\sec{exp:generation-speed}).

-\paragraph{Conclusion} We introduce a new paradigm for language modeling that seamlessly fuses autoregressive (AR) models and masked diffusion models (MDMs), enabling effective interpolation between the two in both sample quality and generation speed.
-Our method is the first to enable KV caching in MDMs while preserving parallel generation, significantly accelerating inference.
+\paragraph{Conclusion} We introduce a new paradigm for language modeling that fuses AR models and MDMs, enabling seamless interpolation between the two in both generation speed and sample quality.
+Our method introduces KV caching in MDMs while preserving parallel generation, significantly accelerating inference.
 It outperforms block diffusion methods in both speed and accuracy, setting a new state of the art on language modeling benchmarks.
-Given we are working on language modeling, we carry the inherent risks and opportunities in this line of research.